Know Your Social Security Disability Benefit Amount

 Social Security Disability Benefit Amounts

-Social Security Disability benefits are calculated based on several factors.
-The amount you paid into the Social Security system during your years spent working largely affects the amount of your benefit.
-Social Security Statements provide information showing past earnings by year and approximations of your expected disability benefit amount as well as estimations of retirement benefit amounts.
-If you do not have a recent Statement, request one from Social Security.
+Social Security Disability benefits are calculated based your lifetime earnings’ record and the related taxes that you have paid into the Social Security system.
+Social Security Benefit Statements provide information showing past earnings by year and approximations of your expected disability benefit amount as well as estimations of retirement benefit amounts.
+If you do not have a recent Statement, request one from Social Security by calling your local office or 1-800-772-1213.
+Or you can view your statement on-line, if you create a my Social Security account at www.ssa.gov.
 You should review your earning statement to make sure that your earnings have been recorded correctly.
-Missing earnings may affect the amount of your benefit as well as whether you can even meet the earnings requirements for the program.
+Missing earnings can affect the amount of your potential benefit as well as whether you can even meet the earnings requirements for the program.
 Contact Social Security if you think that your recorded earnings are incorrect.

 Another option to get an estimate of your Social Security benefit amount is to use the SSA’s online benefits calculator.
 The calculator estimates the amount of money you might receive based on certain factors.
 However, without an official review of your case, the calculator is not a guarantee that you will receive any exact amount in benefits or that you will be eligible for benefits at all.